 In this article

 Although ADHD presents a unique challenge to maintaining oral health, there are several things you can do to overcome it.
-These include:
+Here are some of our tips to help:

-Routines can be difficult for people with ADHD to establish, but they’re essential for practicing good oral hygiene habits.
-Most dentists recommend brushing twice a day and flossing once a day.
+Routines are essential for practicing good oral hygiene habits.
+Most dentists recommend brushing twice a day and flossing once a day, but if that’s too hard to keep up with, you can make your oral hygiene routine much simpler.

 If going to the dental office makes you anxious, talk to your dentist or dental hygienist.
 Many dental offices have experience with anxious patients and can take steps to alleviate your nervousness.